Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/06-snowman.checkpoint.md

 Several functions have already been made for you to *use* as shown below.
 You do not need to create them again.

 When adding your code, you only need to modify the `snowman(snowman_word)` function.
+Note that this function takes a parameter `snowman_word`.
+For testing purposes, we will be passing in the random word rather than using RandomWord.

 ---

 You should make use of the following functions from the previous lessons (already created for you):

 - `print_snowman_graphic(num_wrong_guesses)` - This function prints out the appropriate snowman image depending on the number of wrong guesses the player has made.
-- `build_word_list(word)` - This function builds a list of dictionaries with each dictionary holding a letter from the word and if that letter has been guessed yet or not.
+- `build_word_dict(word)` - This function builds a dictionary with a key-value pair for each letter in word where the key is the letter and the value is `False`.
-- `print_word_list(word_list)` - This function prints out either letters from the word or underscores depending on if those letters have been guessed or not.
+- `print_word_list(word, word_dict)` - This function prints out either letters from the word or underscores depending on if those letters have been guessed or not.
 - `get_letter_from_user(wrong_list, correct_guesses_list)` - This function gets a letter guess from the user and doesn't accept a previously guessed letter or a non alphabetic character.
-- `update_and_check_word_list(list_of_letters, guessed_letter)` - This function updates the list of guessed letters and returns `True` if all the letters in the word are guessed.
+- `get_word_progress(word, word_dict)` - This function prints the word with hidden letters and returns `True` if all the letters in the word are guessed.

 When you finish place a link to your repl here.